Gulfstream Aerospace

 A system built for altitude

 The Gulfstream design system was engineered as a full design language spanning color, typography, icons, layout grids, components, and interaction patterns across every surface the ecosystem touches.
-It is not a component library — it is a brand system that happens to produce components.
 Every token was validated for accessibility against the deep navy backgrounds that define the Gulfstream aesthetic.

 Color System